You need two things out of the content that lives on your website.

 Cluster pages are the individual, in-depth, highly specific pages that are connected to the pillar pages.

-These are your individual ecommerce products, your individual templates, or your in-depth how-to content.
+These are your individual ecommerce products, your individual templates, or your in-depth how-to content that often targets long-tail keywords.

 Now that you know the steps to launch your strategy, let’s walk through three final tips to guide you each time you create (or update) a content pillar page.